What is Majolica?

 As technology progressed white clay bodies replaced the tin glazed coloured clay bodies and bright colours were added to translucent lead glazes so that pottery similar to majolica was made in a simpler two stage process, mould the white clay body and decorate with coloured glazes.
 The Victorians adopted the widely known term 'majolica' for these lead glazed wares even though the manufacturing process had little in common with original majolica.
 The term majolica is now generally used for any pottery with embossed relief and bright glaze so included on this page are tiles hand made by barbotine and stencilled processes.

-Moulded tiles with coloured lead glazed tiles did not appear in significant quantities until the late1880s earlier examples being mostly in coloured buff or red clay which was more stable than white and could be pressed with less power.
-The success of Sherwin & Cottons barbotine tiles in the mid 1880s seemes to have pushed other manufacturers to produce similar industrially made tiles.
+Embossed tiles with coloured lead glazed tiles did not appear in significant quantities until the late1880s earlier examples being mostly in coloured buff or red clay which was more stable and cheaper than white.
+The success of Sherwin & Cottons barbotine tiles in the mid 1880s seems to have pushed other manufacturers to produce similar industrially made tiles.

 By 1905 most glaze colours were available but even then plain tiles in pink, red and sky blue were more expensive than the more standard colours, decorative tiles incorporating these colours were also often more expensive.
 Perhaps more fascinating is that some monochrome tiles were more expensive than multicolour tiles even from the same manufacturer.
 Boote were amongst the lowest priced of the major makers and Godwins the highest but tiles from the mid price range Henry Richards Tile Company show some monochrome tiles priced higher than multicolour tiles.
 George Cartlidge's portrait work is notable for its excellence in producing a range of tones from a single glaze, whilst the excellence of the sculpting and moulding is widely recognised more credit for the effect belongs to the glazes, the combination of strength of colour yet extremely high translucency was for several years unique to Sherwin & Cotton.